mziyabo/argocd-masking-proxy/README.md

 EOF
 ```

-Note we create an application with the `server` property pointing to the `masking-proxy` cluster.
+Note we create an application with the `destination.server` property pointing to the `masking-proxy` cluster.

 Check the `Argo CD` UI and the configmap will have masked out the regex pattern in the `proxy.conf.json` i.e. `(client(_?Secret|ID)):((\\s?\\\\+\"?)([a-z0-9]*)(\\\\\"|\"|\\s)?)`